steux/cc2600/README.md

 #### DPC+ bankswitching

 DPC+ coprocessor is also supported, and opens up to 4KB of display RAM, 2B of music/frequency ROM (prefilled using `dpcplus_frequencies.h`), and 24KB of data for your game.
 Think big.
-DPC+ generate code work as it on Stella, but you'll have to prepend the ARM code "driver" (DPC+.arm) to make it work on Harmony cart or CartPlus (though the latter doesn't uses it).
+DPC+ generated code works as it is on Stella, but you'll have to prepend the ARM code "driver" (DPC+.arm) to make it work on Harmony cart or CartPlus (though the latter doesn't uses it).
 Cry for help on AtariAge forum if you don't understand a word about that.

 ### Superchip